Credit card vs. debit card vs. prepaid card

 With multi-level approval workflows, Volopay enhances security by ensuring that expenses are reviewed and authorized by multiple stakeholders, reducing the risk of fraud and unauthorized spending.

-Volopay’s corporate cards integrate seamlessly with popular accounting systems, automating the synchronization of transactions and reducing manual data entry, which streamlines financial reporting and reconciliation.
+Volopay’s corporate virtual cards integrate seamlessly with popular accounting systems, automating the synchronization of transactions and reducing manual data entry, which streamlines financial reporting and reconciliation.

 Volopay allows businesses to issue multiple corporate cards to employees, enabling controlled spending across various departments and projects.
 Each card can have customizable spending limits and usage restrictions.